fum4/photo-manager-ui-web/README.md

 ### ✋ Limitations

-- Refresh token only refreshes on new logins.
-If the user never disconnects the `refreshToken` will not be updated
-- JWT interceptor will fire multiple refresh token requests if multiple parallel requests fail at the sime time with `401 Unauthorized`
+- JWT interceptor will fire multiple refresh token requests if several parallel requests fail at the sime time with `401 Unauthorized`